-Parties to the legal action that are participating in the section 257 application must provide WCAT with a complete copy of any transcript of an examination for discovery conducted in the legal action.
+Parties to the legal action that are participating in the section 257 Certification to Court application must provide WCAT with a complete copy of any transcript of an examination for discovery conducted in the legal action.
 The party is not required to provide a copy of the transcript to any other party to the legal action; they are responsible for obtaining their own.

-If there are persons participating in the section 257 application that are not parties to the legal action (18.3.1), at WCAT's request the party submitting the transcript must provide a copy of the transcript to each participating person.
+If there are persons participating in the section 257 Certification to Court application that are not parties to the legal action (18.3.1), at WCAT's request the party submitting the transcript must provide a copy of the transcript to each participating person.

-Portions of a transcript may contain information about the person examined that is both irrelevant to the section 257 determinations requested and personal.
-Before disclosing the transcript to any person participating in the section 257 application who is not a party to the legal action, WCAT will notify the person examined, or their authorized representative.
-WCAT will give that person an opportunity to request that WCAT sever material from the transcript on the basis that it is irrelevant and involves a significant privacy concern (15).
+Portions of a transcript may contain information about the person examined that is both irrelevant to the section $\frac{257}{311}$ determinations requested and personal.
+Before disclosing the transcript to any person participating in the section $\frac{257}{311}$ application who is not a party to the legal action, WCAT will notify the person examined, or their authorized representative.
+WCAT will give that person an opportunity to request that WCAT sever material from the transcript on the basis that it is irrelevant and involves a significant privacy concern (1).